101Viper777/AI-Capstone-project/README.md

 also i dont think we need data collection for the tutor but it will only be for the content generation we need to work this out

+# costs so far
+openai credit - $8.49